ktmathews89/cg_summer_2018/lesson_8/overview.md

 3. Functions
 4. Scope

+**DO NOT START THIS JS_ADVENTURE project, IT WAS A TERRIBLE IDEA and you should move to the next lesson instead...**

 **[2 Javascript Challenges I](2_js_challenges_part_1)**

 Test you knowledge of data types, variables, conditionals, and functions with the JS Adventure Project.